 Menú

-Elche, in the Valencian Community, is renowned for its impressive palm grove, declared a World Heritage Site.
-The city’s Palmeral—a unique cultural landscape of outstanding universal value—is at the heart of an intensive horticultural irrigation system established by Elche’s Islamic founders over a millennium ago.
-Neither the city nor its inhabitants can be understood without this historic palm grove, which has shaped its urban landscape for more than a thousand years and was inscribed as a World Heritage Site in 2000.
-With over 200,000 specimens and some 50,000 more in the municipal nurseries awaiting planting, Elche’s palm grove is the largest in Europe.
-The city also boasts a rich history, with monuments such as the Basilica of Santa María and the Puçol School Museum.
-Elche is likewise famous for the Lady of Elche.
-Moreover, its warm climate and proximity to the beaches of the Costa Blanca make it an ideal destination for enjoying both nature and culture.
+Elche, in the Valencian Community, is known for its impressive palm grove, declared a World Heritage Site.
+The city stands out for its Palmeral (palm grove), a unique cultural landscape of outstanding value and universal significance.
+It is the heart, devoted to intensive horticulture, of an irrigation system established a millennium ago by the founders of the Islamic city of Elche.
+The city cannot be understood – nor could its inhabitants understand themselves – without the historic palm grove that has shaped a unique urban landscape for more than a thousand years and was declared a World Heritage Site in 2000.
+With more than 200,000 specimens and around 50,000 more in the municipal nurseries ready to be planted, Elche’s palm grove is the largest in Europe.
+It also boasts a rich history, with monuments such as the Basilica of Santa María and the Puçol School Museum.
+Elche is also famous for the Lady of Elche.
+Moreover, its warm climate and its proximity to the beaches of the Costa Blanca make it an ideal destination to enjoy both nature and culture.

 Essential